Immunization

 UNICEF knows that the best defence against the spread of vaccine-preventable childhood diseases is a vaccine-protected population and a strong and responsive health system.

-The Government of Kyrgyzstan prioritizes the national immunization programme and invests in health systems strengthening to reach the most vulnerable children with life-saving immunizations.
+The Government of the Kyrgyz Republic prioritizes the national immunization programme and invests in health systems strengthening to reach the most vulnerable children with life-saving immunizations.

-Working with the Government of Kyrgyzstan, Gavi (The Vaccine Alliance), the World Health Organization, and non-governmental organizations, UNICEF Kyrgyzstan supports the provision of quality-assured vaccine supplies.
-We also mobilize the funding and technical assistance needed to strengthen the management of national immunization programmes, reach those who are not immunized.
+Working with the Government of the Kyrgyz Republic, Gavi, the Vaccine Alliance, the World Health Organization, and non-governmental organizations, UNICEF Kyrgyzstan supports all the components of immunization, including service provision and demand generation.
+UNICEF also supports the provision of quality-assured vaccine supplies and specialized cold chain equipment.
+We also mobilize the funding and technical assistance needed to strengthen the management of national immunization programmes and reach those who are not immunized.

-UNICEF constantly supports the Ministry of Health of Kyrgyzstan in the procurement of vaccines for children.
+UNICEF constantly supports the Ministry of Health of the Kyrgyz Republic to procure WHO pre-qualified vaccines for children.

 Vaccines are safe.
 It is far more likely to be seriously injured by a vaccine-preventable disease than by a vaccine.
-For example, in the case of polio, the disease can cause paralysis, measles can cause encephalitis and blindness, and some vaccine-preventable diseases can even result in death.
+For example, polio can cause paralysis, measles can cause encephalitis and blindness, and some vaccine-preventable diseases can even result in death.

-UNICEF Kyrgyzstan supports the training of frontline health workers on how to inform families about the benefits of immunization, and reinforce government efforts to monitor public attitudes and immunization rates to tackle any problems as quickly as possible.
+UNICEF Kyrgyzstan supports the training of frontline health-care workers on how to inform families about the benefits of immunization, and is reinforcing government efforts to monitor public attitudes and immunization rates to tackle any problems as quickly as possible.

 Resources